 Should I watch it?

 Even traditional Marvel fan-boys will get a kick out of this brilliant blast of imagination.
-Personally, this is second only to The Avengers (4) in the entire MCU and it's closer than Joss Whedon would care to admit.
+Personally, this is second only to Avengers Assemble in the entire MCU so far and it's closer than Joss Whedon would care to admit.
 It's an absolute triumph!

 Great For: people tired of the same-old shtick, Marvel die-hards, sci-fi fans